fbpx

 Dame

-If you’re a tampon girl through and through but want to reduce your plastic footprint, you may want to check out Dame.
-This new eco period brand recently launched a reusable tampon applicator.
-To date Dame has saved 2.5 million applicators from being thrown away — one applicator saves up to 12,000 disposable plastic applicators!
-Better yet this applicator is compatible with all tampon sizes!
-In addition to the reusable tampon applicator Dame offers organic cotton tampons and reusable liners/pads.
+If you’re a tampon girl through and through but want to reduce your plastic footprint, check out Dame.
+This new eco-period brand recently launched a reusable tampon applicator.
+To date, Dame has saved 2.5 million applicators from being thrown away — one applicator saves up to 12,000 disposable plastic applicators!
+Better yet, this applicator is compatible with all tampon sizes!
+In addition to the reusable tampon applicator, Dame offers organic cotton tampons and reusable liners/pads.
 The reusable applicator sells for $25.00.

 Other Posts You Might Enjoy: